busterswt/MNAIOv2/README.rst

 - OpenStack-Ansible (`master` branch)
 - Neutron ML2/OVS

-All overrides can be set using environment variables prior to executing the build.
+Overrides can be set in `overrides.yml`, which will be read in by Ansible to override default values.
+Other  overrides can be set using environment variables prior to executing the build, but this will be deprecated in most cases.

 ``build.sh`` Options
 ====================